Oscar Downstream

 The company invested over 50 million euros in the last years to develop an integrated logistic chain for the fuel distribution.
-It has its own network of 7 warehouses across the country with a fuel storage capacity of 65.500 m³ and a fleet of 77 fuel trucks.
+It has its own network of 7 warehouses across the country with a fuel storage capacity of 65.000 m³ and a fleet of over 80 fuel trucks.
 The company has 4 Greenfield investments in Șercaia (Brașov County), Ocna Mureș (Alba County), Roman (Neamț County), Zădăreni (Arad County) and 3 other storage facilities in Fundulea (Călărași County), Craiova (Dolj County) and Constanța.

 The products portfolio includes fuel (diesel and gasoline), AdBlue, bitumen and lubricants.